IT-Learning-Consulting/warhammer-mcp/test/test_results.md

 N/A
 Notes:
 The refresh-resolve tool correctly implements WFRP 4e Motivation-based refresh mechanics.
 The response includes: (1) Clear tracking of resolve restoration (0→2), (2) Visual indicator of full resolve (●●), (3) Reminder of what resolve can be used for (ignore psychology, ignore critical wound penalties, remove conditions), (4) Guidance on Motivation-based refresh timing, (5) Motivation action logged ("acting on their Motivation").
 All three success criteria fully met: resolve refreshed to maximum (equal to resilience value), confirmation message provided, and thematic messaging about Motivation included.
 The tool properly detected that resolve was below maximum (0/2) and restored it to the resilience value (2/2).

 ---

+## critical-wounds.ts

+Test ID: 5.1
+Test Name: Add Critical Wound from Compendium
+Date Tested: October 7, 2025
+Tester: Claude
+Claude Desktop Version: Unknown
+Foundry VTT Version: Unknown
+WFRP4e System Version: Unknown
+Status: [ ] Pass [ ] Fail [ ] Partial
+Results:
+NOT YET TESTED - Tool has been rewritten to use proper WFRP 4e mechanics

+Expected Behavior:
+The tool should:
+1. Search the compendium for the specified critical wound (e.g., "Minor Head Injury", "Badly Jarred Arm")
+2. Construct UUID from pack/id data (Compendium.{pack}.{id} format)
+3. Add the official critical from compendium with all effects and modifiers
+4. Set the location (Head, Body, Left/Right Arm/Leg)
+5. Increment critical wound count by 1
+6. NOT manually subtract wounds (GM does this separately)
+7. Display simplified confirmation with critical name, location, and count

+Issues Found:
+Previous implementation was completely wrong:
+- Created fake critical wounds that don't exist in WFRP 4e
+- Manually subtracted wounds (incorrect - critical wounds are tracked separately from wound loss)
+- Didn't use compendium data at all
+- Didn't include official effects/modifiers

+Error Messages:
+N/A - awaiting test

+Screenshots:
+N/A

+Notes:
+WFRP 4e Critical Wounds Rules:
+- Critical wounds occur when: (1) Taking damage at 0 Wounds, or (2) Critical Hit is scored
+- GM rolls on appropriate Critical Table (Head/Body/Arm/Leg) based on hit location
+- Each critical has specific name, effects, penalties, and healing time
+- Character dies when critical wounds exceed Toughness Bonus
+- Wounds from damage and critical wounds are separate systems:
+  - Losing wounds → tracked on wound bar, can go to 0
+  - Critical wounds → specific injuries with effects, count against TB limit
+  - Damage that causes critical also reduces wounds, but tool doesn't do this automatically

+Correct Usage Flow:
+1. Character takes damage while at 0 Wounds (or suffers critical hit)
+2. GM rolls on appropriate Critical Table
+3. GM uses tool: "Add Minor Head Injury to Hans at Head location"
+4. Tool searches compendium for "Minor Head Injury"
+5. Tool adds official critical with all effects
+6. GM separately reduces character's wounds by damage amount

+Test Setup:
+- Test Character should have: Current Wounds > 0, TB of 3-4, 0-1 existing critical wounds
+- Will test with common criticals: "Minor Head Injury", "Badly Jarred Arm", "Cracked Ribs"

+---